-For the past 15 years, Hensley has gained extensive experience with health policy issues and client work related to the U.S. post-acute care sector.
-Primary focus has been the Affordable Care Act (ACA) and repeal efforts, Medicare and state Medicaid financing, Medicaid managed care, value-based purchasing, bundled payment reform, CMS regulatory oversight of SNFs, IRFs and other congregate settings, federal quality metrics, and the business economics related to increased hospital/SNF care integration.
-Hensley has worked for health care clients in Washington, D.C. and across the U.S. including Texas, California, Pennsylvania, Louisiana and New Jersey.
+For the past 15 years, Hensley has focused on health policy issues and client work related to the U.S. post-acute care sector.
+Primary focus has been the Affordable Care Act (ACA) and ongoing repeal efforts, Medicare and state Medicaid financing, SNF economics, Medicaid managed care, value-based purchasing, bundled payment reform, CMS regulatory oversight of SNFs, IRFs and other congregate settings, federal quality metrics, and the business economics related to increased hospital/SNF care integration.

-Since 2015, Hensley has focused with colleagues on the challenging task of building a successful Washington-based coalition start-up — the Senior Care Pharmacy Coalition (SCPC) — advocating for Long Term Care (LTC) pharmacies and their patients.
-Despite the fact the DC pharmacy space is already populated by many activist associations and advocacy groups, SCPC has quickly established itself with several legislative, regulatory and public relations victories pertinent to the growing LTC pharmacy sector.
-Issues related to MAC pricing, federal and state PBM regulation, FDA drug repackaging, opioid abuse, “21st Century Cures” legislation and a pending CMS rule regarding Medicare Part D PBM fee reform are predominant policy matters.
+Since 2015, Hensley has also focused with colleagues on the challenging task of building a successful Washington-based coalition start-up — the Senior Care Pharmacy Coalition (SCPC) — advocating for Long Term Care (LTC) pharmacies and their patients.
+Despite the fact the DC pharmacy space is already populated by larger, activist associations and advocacy groups, SCPC has quickly established itself with several legislative, regulatory and public relations victories pertinent to the growing LTC pharmacy sector.
+Predominant policy matters include Issues related to 2019-’20 PBM rebate reform now before the Grassley/Wyden-led Senate Finance Committee, federal and state PBM regulation, MAC pricing, FDA drug repackaging, opioid abuse, “21st Century Cures” legislation and various pending CMS rules.

-Despite formally ending political work in 2000, Hensley’s “one-off” campaign engagements over the past decade include collaborating on WI Governor Scott Walker’s 2016 presidential announcement speech and policy rollouts, and serving in Nashville TN as senior communications adviser and writer for Sen. Bob Corker’s 2006 Senate campaign against Rep. Harold Ford.
-Hensley also spent time in St. Paul, MN for GOP Senator Norm Coleman’s 2008 recount against Sen. Al Franken.
+Despite formally ending political work in 2000, Hensley’s “one-off” campaign engagements over the past decade include collaborating on WI Governor Scott Walker’s 2016 presidential announcement speech and policy rollouts; serving in Nashville TN as senior communications adviser for Sen. Bob Corker’s 2006 Senate campaign against Rep. Harold Ford; and working in St. Paul, MN for GOP Senator Norm Coleman’s 2008 recount against Sen. Al Franken.

 Hensley has appeared at the Harvard JFK School as a guest lecturer, and as a speaker or panelist at the National Press Club, LSU, UT-Austin, Rutgers University/Eagleton Institute and National Journal/Hotline campaign forums.
 He was previously named one of the top 50 most influential DC-based campaign operatives by Roll Call, and taught U.S. campaign techniques in Russia during the early post-Cold War Yeltsin era on behalf of the International Republican Institute (IRI).